AdelRCh/nyt_dashboard/README.md

 ## Upcoming changes

-I will expand this repository to include a revamped portal where I will use the NY Times' various APIs fit to purpose.
-Expect gradual changes to occur over time as I build/remake sections one by one.
+I will expand this repository to include a revamped portal where I will use the NY Times' various APIs.
+Expect gradual changes to occur over time as I build/remake/tweak sections one by one to account for higher data volume.

+Also, and this might be unnecessary, a healthy dose of Cython and a few bulkWrites (MongoDB) might barge in to speed up runtimes.